-A private investigator or PI for short can be a very valuable tool in your search for information.
+A private investigator, or PI for short, can be a precious tool in your search for information.
 They are often hired to solve a case that law enforcement officials cannot or will not.
 For example, in cases where the client is the victim of domestic violence, theft, assault, or harassment, private investigators have been known to uncover evidence the police might have overlooked.
 However, most of the time, they are hired by clients who believe that they know the truth, but due to a lack of evidence or an unwillingness to take action on their own, they need help getting to the truth.
 You can hire a private investigator from firms like Steven Feakes & Associates.
-To find more about Steven Feakes & Associates, visit their official website.
+To learn more about Steven Feakes & Associates, visit their official website.

 Here's how to go about hiring a private investigator.